Kitty90/educenter-hugo/exampleSite/content/english/course/course-business.md

 - business writing (correspondence, reports, minutes)

 ### Teaching Method and Materials:
 In each lesson we will study and practice language use in a particular business context or for a specific purpose.
-In addition, you will be given homework assignments, usually in the form of a scenario-based writing or speaking task that requires you to practice the language functions we studied in class.
+In addition, you will be given homework assignments, usually in the form of a scenario-based writing or speaking task that requires you to review the content we studied in class.

-I have developed course material for academic and business language use (levels B1 - C1).
+I have developed course material about academic and business language (levels B1 - C1).
 The materials are generally task-based, focusing on language use in professional contexts.
 Please do not hesitate to let me know what your specific goals are, so I can tailor my content to your needs.
  </p>

 ### Rates